Comment

 Dockerfile overview

 Dockerfile is the basis for creating images.
 With its help, you can describe what should be included in the image and what it should do using special instructions.
 Docker executes each instruction from top to bottom, line by line.
 Instructions should satisfy the following structure; INSTRUCTION argument(s).
 It can be preceded by an appropriate comment that will be removed by Docker before instruction execution.
-The keywords aren't case-sensitive but code convention requires writing the whole instruction using uppercase letters.
+The instruction keywords are case-insensitive, but by convention they are written in uppercase letters.
 Combined with comments, each instruction resembles the following code snippet:

 # Comment